-Off course after putting in the amount of efforts you have put in you must know how will you benefit from it.
-This exercise will tell you how your customer or the audiences in the market look at your brand?
-Its performance against competition and also how has it been performing in the market?
+After putting in the amount of effort you have put in, you must know how you will benefit from it.
+This exercise will tell you how your customer or the audiences in the market look at your brand.
+Its performance against the competition, and how has it been performing in the market?
 And hence a brand audit can have the following benefits:-

-- A brand audit refocuses on brand management efforts in order to improve it.
+- A brand audit refocuses on brand management efforts to improve it.

 - Improves internal staff brand awareness.